pm20390/ng-google-tag-manager/projects/angular-google-tag-manager/README.md

 # Ng Google Tag Manager Service

-Forked of "angular-google-tag-manager" as there were some issues that needed to be fixed, and some features that I have added.
+Fork of "angular-google-tag-manager" as there were some issues that needed to be fixed, and some features that I have added.
 I am using this in production, so will continue to maintain it and encourage feature requests and pull requests.

 A service library for integrate google tag manager in your angular project This library was generated with [Angular CLI](https://github.com/angular/angular-cli)